waddlous/spe/documentation.md

 ## CMake

 I'm not really sure how it works
-I think it compiles SDL3 *and* spe together
+I think it builds the project
+Then uses a compiler (gcc in my case) to compile
-Using the copy of SDL inside this project
+Also it uses the copy of SDL in the project

 ## Vectors